History of rail transport in Luxembourg: Origins

-The first negotiations for the creation of a railway on the territory of the Grand Duchy of Luxembourg began in 1845.
-A preliminary agreement was signed with a British company on 4 June 1846, but did not immediately bear fruit.
+In 1827 a company, the Société anonyme de Luxembourg was founded in Brussels with the goal of building a navigable canal between the Maas and Moselle, a project that was already abandoned in 1830 however.
+From this company, and supported by British creditors, the Great Luxembourg Company / Grande Compagnie Luxembourgoise was founded in 1845, with the goal of connecting Luxembourg to its three neighbouring countries through railways.
+A preliminary agreement was signed on 4 June 1846, but did not immediately bear fruit, as the government and the company could not reach a final agreement.
 A few years later, by the law of 7 January 1850, the government was authorized to negotiate with private companies.
 The law provided a guarantee of a minimum interest of 3%.

 In 1853, the Luxembourger François-Émile Majerus, who had worked for a long time in Mexico as an engineer and geologist, published a pamphlet showing the great economic advantages for agriculture, trade and the Luxembourgish steel industry which would result from a Luxembourgish railway network connected to neighbouring countries.

-On 25 November 1855, after five years of negotiations the Chamber passed a law mandating a Luxembourgish railway network, which was to be connected with railway lines abroad.
+In this context, in the mid-1850s it was necessary to take a decision.
+In 1854, the Compagnie du chemin de fer de Paris à Strasbourg, which would later become the Compagnie des Chemins de fer de l’Est (EST), opened the Metz–Thionville railway line.
+A decision had to be taken how it should be extended to the north: via Luxembourg or via Longwy.

+In the second half of the 19th century, there were three diverging transport interests in Luxembourg: